carpentries-incubator/swc_github_flow/for_novice_contributors.md

 -   *gh-pages* (GitHub-specific term)
     - stands for "GitHub Pages".
 This is the name of the main branch in each of the Carpentry lesson material repositories.
 Branches called gh-pages can be published as webpages hosted by GitHub.
 -   *origin*
     -   the main remote repository you want to download files from or compare local changes you have made to.
-When you've forked a repo, your copy in your account is your origin.
+When you've forked a repo, your *origin* is your new copy of the repository in your account.
 -   *upstream*
     -   the original repository you made your fork from.
 Both *origin* and *upstream* are remote repositories.
 -   *commit*